Next-generation EDIpack: A Lanczos-based package for quantum impurity models featuring general broken-symmetry phases, flexible bath topologies and multi-platform interoperability: Introduction and Motivation

 With the growing importance of quantum impurity models in the study of correlated materials, standardization and interoperability across software suites have become critical necessities. \NAME has been expressly designed following this guiding principle.
 While the library itself is implemented using modern Fortran constructs, it also provides an extensive set of C-bindings that enable integration with other programming languages, be they compiled (C, C++), JIT-compiled (Julia) or interpreted (Python).
 Especially notable in this sense is the Python API, EDIpack2py, which beyond providing a high-level interface for defining and solving impurity problems, it also allows integration with established scientific libraries, such as NumPy and SciPy, facilitating data analysis and rapid prototyping.

-A key development feature in \NAME, unlocked by the introduction of the Python API, is the possibility to directly interface to both TRIQS \cite{Parcollet2015CPC} (Toolbox for Research on Interacting Quantum Systems) and W2Dynamics \cite{Wallerberger2019CPC} software suites, which are two of the most important and widely used computational frameworks in the field. \NAME slots in as an alternative solver to the native Quantum Monte Carlo implementations \cite{Gull2011RMP,Seth2016CPC}, extending the parameter (and especially temperature) range reachable by the simulation while minimizing the coding requirements for the end user.
+A key development feature in \NAME, unlocked by the introduction of the Python API, is the possibility to directly interface to both TRIQS \cite{Parcollet2015CPC} (Toolbox for Research on Interacting Quantum Systems) and w2dynamics \cite{Wallerberger2019CPC} software suites, which are two of the most important and widely used computational frameworks in the field. \NAME slots in as an alternative solver to the native Quantum Monte Carlo implementations \cite{Gull2011RMP,Seth2016CPC}, extending the parameter (and especially temperature) range reachable by the simulation while minimizing the coding requirements for the end user.
 At the same time, this integration provides \NAME users with access to the extensive data handling and analysis tools in the TRIQS ecosystem.
 Overall, interoperability enhances the collective reach and reliability of these platforms, improving the reproducibility and cross-validation of numerical results, with the ultimate goal of achieving standardization for quantum impurity solvers along the guiding principles of initiatives such as FAIRmat (see \href{https://www.fairmat-nfdi.eu/fairmat/}{fairmat-nfdi.eu/fairmat}).

 In this paper, we present the mathematical framework, details of the implementation, and key features of \NAME, along with several illustrative applications.
 We aim to demonstrate how this flexible, high-performance solver can be used to tackle a wide range of challenging problems.
 The rest of this work is organized as follows.
 In \secu{SecInstall} we briefly illustrate the overall structure of \NAME together with its dependencies, configuration, and installation procedures.
 In \secu{SecEDIpack} we present the quantum impurity problem and review the software implementation in detail.
 In \secu{SecInterop} we thoroughly discuss the C-binding interface that is at the heart of the interoperability capabilities of \NAME.
-In this section we also discuss 4 interface layers: i) the Python API, ii) the TRIQS interface, iii) the W2Dynamics interface and iv) an experimental, yet operative, Julia API.
-Finally, in \secu{SecExamples} we discuss the functionalities and the capabilities of \NAME and all the discussed extensions with a series of illustrative examples.
+In this section we also discuss 4 interface layers: i) the Python API, ii) the TRIQS interface, iii) the w2dynamics interface and iv) an experimental, yet operative, Julia API.
+In \secu{SecExamples} we discuss the functionalities and the capabilities of \NAME and all the discussed extensions with a series of illustrative examples.
+Finally, in \secu{SecConclusions} we present some concluding remarks and considerations.